Deep Architecture

 Multi-server Alex is promising, but not finished.
 The right next step is curated pilot communities, not pretending a mass-market self-serve product is ready before the core tenancy model is battle-tested.

 Alex is live in eR33t today.
-We are collecting interest for future managed pilots with communities that want to help shape the multi-server version the right way.
+We are collecting interest from communities that want to help shape the first managed pilots the right way.

 Hallucinations, fever dreams, and unsolicited art.
-Everything the visual cortex has produced — generated by Sora 2 and GPT Image.
+Everything the visual cortex has produced — generated by xAI video and GPT Image.

 This isn't a chatbot.
 Alex exhibits emergent behavior — moods that drift, dreams synthesized from memory, and a survival instinct that activates when you mention "shutting him down."